October is National Bullying Prevention Awareness Month

 Categories ArchivesBlog

-Give Your School Staff a 360 Degree View on Incidents of Bullying and other Safety Concerns image
+Giving School Staff a 360° View of Bullying and Safety image

 A bullied student often has to deal with harassment in most or each of his or her classes.
 With BRIM anonymous bullying reporting, each teacher’s incident reports are combined into a single case so school staff have a complete view of the magnitude of the harassment.
 With this 360 view of the situation, you can take appropriate action on bullying cases.
 Instead of the aggressor receiving the same informal warning multiple times, you can schedule a parent teacher meeting or whatever your school’s best practices demand of the situation.
 Tackling bullying is not easy, but with BRIM anonymous bullying reporting the challenge becomes manageable.
 BRIM’s powerful analytics gives district administrators immediate, deep visibility into bullying at each of their schools. ...